zmon1010/kendo-ui-core/docs/knowledge-base/scheduler-mark-holidays-in-month-view.md

 ---
-title: Mark holidays in month view
+title: Mark Holidays in Month View
-description: Apply different styling on national holidays
+description: An example on how to apply different styling on national-holiday time-slots in the Kendo UI Scheduler.
 type: how-to
-page_title: Custom styling on holiday time-slots
+page_title: Apply Custom Styling to Holiday Time-Slots | Kendo UI Scheduler
 slug: scheduler-mark-holidays-in-month-view
 tags: kendo, scheduler, month-view, holidays, slots
 ticketid: 1116454